leapcode/leap_web/doc/TWITTER_FEED.md

 ### Default avatar image ###

-This feature uses by default the the twitter bird as avatar picture (Twitter_Logo_Blue.png).
+This feature uses by default the twitter bird as avatar picture (Twitter_Logo_Blue.png).
 By using the Twitter trademarks in these Brand Guidelines, you agree to follow these Twitter Trademark Guidelines (the “Guidelines”) as well as our Terms of Service and all other Twitter rules and policies.
-Find more details here: https://brand.twitter.com/.
+Please find more details here: https://brand.twitter.com/.